changliusally/AutomationClass/README.md

 ## Visualization

 Each strategy’s performance is tracked and visualized through a **line chart**, showing the 5-fold CV accuracy of the Random Forest model over time as new data is actively added.
+There is a report named 'Chang_Liu_hw2.pdf' for further information.

 ---